BobDeng1974/Otium/README.md

 * UTF-8 supported

 ### Getting Started
-Otium is easy to use, so we need to include only one header at the top of source file.
+Otium is easy to use, so we need to include only one header on the top of source file.
-To proper working we must overload a IManager object.
-We need it, because with this object Otium can load images or fonts, read image and font size etc.
+To work properly we must overload a IManager object.
+We need it, because with this object Otium can load images or fonts.
 Your root Widget as Form can be just a ...
 Widget.
-This object with no overload doesn't have a look and no handle events.
-Otium, like rest GUI system, has a node hierarchy.
+This object doesn't have any look without overload.
+Otium, like other GUI systems, has a node hierarchy.

 ```cpp
 #include "Otium/Otium.h"